AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/Runtime_certificate.md

 0. You will see a blinking diode on your board.
 The diode will stop blinking as soon as the flashing is finished.

 ## Generate certificate
 The certificate and private key based on the SECP256R1 curve can be provided through the shell interface in PEM format.
-To generate them open terminal and use the following commands.
+To generate a self sign certificate and key pair open a  terminal and use the following commands.

 ```